 Clonazepam causes a significant improvement in patients who have panic disorders with or without agoraphobia.
 It is efficacious in the short-term management of panic disorder due to the risk of developing withdrawal symptoms and abuse.
 However, it is also less likely to cause rebound anxiety upon cessation than other benzodiazepines because of its longer half-life.
 Clinicians also use it for the acute treatment of panic attacks.

-Clonazepam is also a side option for treating akathisia, restless leg syndrome, rapid eye movement behavior disorder, and bruxism.
+Clonazepam is also an option for treating akathisia, restless leg syndrome, rapid eye movement behavior disorder, and bruxism.

 Mechanism of Action

 Clonazepam is highly potent and a long-acting benzodiazepine.
-It exerts its pharmacological effects by acting as a positive allosteric modulator on GABA-A receptors.
-The GABA-A receptor is a ligand-gated chloride ion-selective channel whose endogenous ligand is GABA (gamma-aminobutyric acid).
-Benzodiazepines (BZDs) facilitate GABA-A action by increasing the frequency of chloride channel opening resulting in hyperpolarization of the neurons and decreased firing, thus producing calming effects on the brain by reducing the excitability of the neurons.
+It exerts pharmacological effects by acting as a positive allosteric modulator on GABA-A receptors.
+The GABA-A receptor is a ligand-gated chloride ion-selective channel which endogenous ligand is GABA (gamma-aminobutyric acid).
+Benzodiazepines (BZDs) facilitate GABA-A action by increasing the frequency of chloride channel opening resulting in hyperpolarization of the neurons and decreased firing, thus producing calming effects on the brain by reducing the excitability neurons.

-Clonazepam is available as a tablet may be administered once at bedtime to minimize somnolence.
-The patient should take the drug with water by swallowing the whole tablet, which must be immediately used after removing it from the package.
+Clonazepam is available as a immediate-release tablets of 0.5 mg, 1 mg, 2 mg, and orally disintegrated tablets (ODT) of 0.125 mg, 0.25 mg, 0.5 mg, 1 mg, and 2 mg strength.
+It may be administered once at bedtime to minimize somnolence.
+The patient should take ODT tablets with water by swallowing the whole tablet immediately after removing it from the package.
 Clonazepam has rapid absorption after oral administration.
 The maximum plasma concentration is reached within one to four hours after oral administration, and it is approximately 85% bound to plasma proteins.
 Clonazepam is highly metabolized by the liver's cytochrome P-450, particularly by CYP3A, in a dose-dependent manner.
 The elimination half-life of clonazepam is around 30 to 40 hours.